The Pauly D Project

-The Pauly D Project is an American reality television series that aired on MTV.
+The Pauly D Project is an American reality television spin-off series that aired on MTV following Jersey Shore cast mate PaulyD.
 The series debuted on March 29, 2012 and concluded on June 14, 2012.

 Production history

 On April 7, 2011, MTV announced it had picked up two Jersey Shore spin-off shows featuring cast members Pauly D, JWoww and Snooki, picking up twelve episodes of each show.
 SallyAnn Salsano of 495 Productions was the executive producer of both spin-offs.
 They later announced the cast additions of nightclub owners Jason "JROC" Craig and Ryan Labbe.

 On August 3, 2012, MTV announced that Snooki & Jwoww had been renewed for a second season, but The Pauly D Project was canceled.